Multiple prospects identified to date with various mineralization styles, including:

 Upon completion of this option, Newmont will have the right to earn back 70% of the project, in two stages, by paying in cash US$3 million to Mirasol; and delivering a NI 43-101 compliant Prefeasibility Study reflecting a resource of no less than 2 million ounces of gold-equivalent using agreed upon cut-off grades; or incurring an additional US$21 million in exploration expenditures over 6 years.

-The project lies within the Paleocene Belt that hosts both intermediate (El Peñon, Faride, Amancaya) and high (Guanaco) sulfidation epithermal deposits, as well as copper porphyry deposits (Spence, Sierra Gorda).
+The Inca Gold project lies within the Paleocene Belt that hosts both intermediate (El Peñon, Faride, Amancaya) and high (Guanaco) sulfidation epithermal deposits, as well as copper porphyry deposits (Spence, Sierra Gorda).

 Local geology on the southern portion of the project is characterized by a thick volcanic-sedimentary sequence consisting of ignimbrites, lava flows, and volcanic breccias.
 The northern portion consists of an older sequence of intensely folded and faulted ignimbrites and volcanic breccias.
 These two geologic domains are separated by a regional NE lineament mostly covered by Atacama Gravels.

-The completed surface and prospecting activities to date have identified five target areas (Rincon, Guerda, Inca North, Sandra and Vania) - none of which have been drill tested.
+Initial surface and prospecting activities have identified five target areas (Rincon, Guerda, Inca North, Sandra and Vania) - none of which have been drill tested prior to Mirasol’s involvement.

 You are about to leave the Mirasol website and will be redirected to SEDAR.com.
 If you would like to continue, click OK below